Chart Color Schemes

 Health performance in Lalor Park is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Lalor Park faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly more so among older adults.
-Approximately 49% of Lalor Park's total population (~3,904 people) have private health cover, which is lower than the national average of 55.3%.
+Lalor Park faces significant health challenges with common health conditions prevalent among its residents, particularly among older age cohorts.
+Approximately 49% (~4,004 people) have private health cover, lower than the national average of 55.7%.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 8.9% and 8.8% of residents respectively.
-Around 66.0% of Lalor Park residents report having no medical ailments, compared to 73.6% across Greater Sydney.
-The area has a higher proportion of seniors, with 15.6% of residents aged 65 and over (1,253 people).
-Health outcomes among seniors require more attention than the broader population due to the challenges they present.
+Mental health issues and asthma are the most common medical conditions, affecting 8.9 and 8.8% of residents respectively.
+Sixty-six percent declare themselves completely clear of medical ailments, compared to 73.6% across Greater Sydney.
+Fifteen point six percent of residents are aged 65 and over (1,285 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health